 Generally, whenever the legislature sets out a complex statutory procedure that requires many hoops to be jumped through in a meticulous manner, the jumpee can usually do something to waive those requirements for the jumper.
 That was a big question here: before figuring out if GEICO waived it’s rights under § 19-511, could they even do so in the first place?
 GEICO, of course, argued no, suggesting that allowing waiver would “wreak havoc” upon Maryland’s insurance scheme.
 These insurance companies are always convinced that we are on the brink of chaos.

 But the court found that GEICO then waived their rights under § 19-511.
-The court noted that waiver analysis is incredibly fact-based, meaning summary judgement is usually an improper vehicle to resolve a waiver dispute.
-Still, sometimes waiver can be so blatant, or so lacking, that summary judgement is appropriate.
+The court noted that waiver analysis is incredibly fact-based, meaning summary judgment is usually an improper vehicle to resolve a waiver dispute.
+Still, sometimes waiver can be so blatant, or so lacking, that summary judgment is appropriate.

 Pride and Prejudice

-GEICO and Erie denied UM coverage to Plaintiffs because they didn’t adhere to the procedure laid out in § 19-511.
-Plaintiffs thought that rule defeated the purpose of our uninsured motorist statutory scheme.
+GEICO and Erie denied UM coverage to the Plaintiffs because they didn’t adhere to the procedure laid out in § 19-511.
+The plaintiffs thought that rule defeated the purpose of our uninsured motorist statutory scheme.

 This is true.
-This type of form over substance is not what the legislatures had in mind when drafting this legislation.
-But Judge Greene, writing for the court, really didn’t look much further then the statute to answer this question.
-He noted that § 19-511 does not contain a prejudice requirement, it doesn’t reference § 19-110, and applying the prejudice rule just doesn’t make sense given the strict procedural guidelines.
-Looking to the intent and the broad scheme of this is all very good but it does not circumvent the plain meaning of the statute.
+This example of form over substance is not what the legislatures had in mind when drafting this legislation.
+But Judge Greene, writing for the court, really didn’t look much further than the statute to answer this question.
+He noted that § 19-511 does not contain a prejudice requirement; it doesn’t reference § 19-110, and applying the prejudice rule just makes little sense given the strict procedural guidelines.
+Looking to the intent and the broad scheme of this is all very good, but it does not circumvent the plain meaning of the statute.

 I’m inclined to agree.
 Judge McDonald, bless him, disagreed with the prejudice question.
 His argument that just because the prejudice rule is not mentioned in § 19-511 does not mean insurers are relieved from showing it.
 He also argues that this is a cop-out of sorts that allows insurers to escape responsibility.